Best GoPro camera in 2025

 The best 360 GoPro

-Pete is the reviews editor here at Tom's Guide, so knows a thing or two about expert product testing.
-He also oversees the site's cameras coverage, having been a keen photographer for many years as well as working for Canon's editorial site.
-Pete gets to test out all the latest and greatest action cameras (as well as some not-so-great ones), including the very latest GoPros.
+Pete is a senior editor at Tom's Guide, heading up the in-house reviews team and also overseeing all the site's cameras coverage.
+Pete tests out all the latest and greatest action cameras (as well as some not-so-great ones), including the very latest GoPros.
 His recommendation?
 "If you have the money, it has to be the Hero13 Black due to the awesome lens mods and magnetic mount," he says.
-"But honestly, if you aren't fussed about lenses, the Hero12 Black or Hero11 Black are a great way to save money and still shoot beautiful +4K video."
+"But honestly, if you aren't fussed about lenses, the Hero12 Black is a great way to save money and still shoot beautiful +4K video."

 Specifications